SimonBrenninger/ddca_ss2025/lib/rv_sys/doc.md

 For C-programs we provide you with some library functions in [util.h](sdk/util.h).
 Use these functions to write to (and potentially read from) the UART interface and to read and write the GPIOs.
 Please note that the program is not linked against a full-featured *libc*.
-Therefore, not all standard functions are working.
+Therefore, not all standard functions are available.

 While the testcases we provide you with are a first starting point, they are insufficient for debugging your processor.
 You will therefore have to create your own testcases.
 In the following we'll explain how this can be done.

-First, we recommend you to create your testcases in a distinct directory in [testcases](testcases/) (e.g., `testcases/user`), where each testcase resides in a respective subdirectory.
+Create and place your testcases in a `user` subdirectory in the [testcases](testcases/) folder.
+Each individual testcase in turn resides in its own subdirectory (e.g., `testcases/user/mytestcase`).
-Each testcase consists of the following files (where TESTCASE is the name of the particular testcase):
+Each testcase consists of the following files:

-- `[`Makefile`](Makefile)`: For assembly language testcases this file only needs to include the [`rv_asm.mk`](sdk/rv_asm.mk) file.
+- Makefile: This Makefile is responsible to compile the software part of a testcase.
+For assembly language testcases this file only needs to include the [`rv_asm.mk`](sdk/rv_asm.mk) file (refer to the [`startup`](testcases/asm/startup/Makefile) testcase for a basic example).
-  For C-programs the [`rv_c.mk`](sdk/rv_c.mk) file must be included and additionally, the source files and the target file name must be specified using the `SRC_FILES` and `ELF_NAME` Make variables.
+  For C-programs the [`rv_c.mk`](sdk/rv_c.mk) file must be included and additionally, the source files and the target elf file name must be specified using the `SRC_FILES` and `ELF_NAME` Make variables.
-  You can find an example in, e.g., [`uart_loopback`](testcases/c/uart_loopback/Makefile).

-- `TESTCASE.rvtc.mk`: This is the *RISC-V Testcase* (rvtc) [`Makefile`](Makefile) of the respective testcase.
+  A basic example is the [`uart_loopback`](testcases/c/uart_loopback/Makefile) testcase.

-  It basically consists of a bunch of Make variables it sets / appends that provide information for the actual simulation.
+- *RISC-V Testcase (RVTC)* Makefile: This is another Makefile containing a series of Make variables that provide information for the actual simulation.
-  This files first needs to append TESTCASE to the `RV_TESTCASES` Make variable (use the `+=` operator) in order to make it "globally" visible for your RISC-V simulations.
-  Next, it must provide a name for the testcase (`TESTCASE_NAME`).
-  This can, but is not required to, be TESTCASE.
-  This name will influence the names of all Make targets created for this particular testcase.
-  Next, specify the **entity name** of the respective testbench as `TESTCASE_TB` and the target ELF file as `TESTCASE_ELF` (the whole path, not just the name!).
-  You can then, optionally, define further VHDL files that are required for this particular testcase (`TESTCASE_VHDL_FILES`) and a wave file ('TESTCASE_[GTKW_]WAVE_FILE') that overrides one of the task's [`Makefile`](Makefile).
+  Its filename must end in `rvtc.mk`.
+We recommend naming this file after the testcase folder it resides in (e.g., `mytestcase.rvtc.mk`).
+  The RVTC Makefile must first annouce the testcase name to the test framework by appending a unique name to the `RV_TESTCASES` Make variable (e.g., `RV_TESTCASES+=MYTESTCASE`).
+  All other variables that are set in the file must then be prefixed with this name (e.g., setting the `TB` variable below actually requires you to set `MYTESTCASE_TB=some_tb`).
+  There are only two required variables that must always be set:

+   - `TB`: The **entity name** of the testbench used to run the testcase simulation.
+Refer to the *Creating Testcase Testbenches* section to learn about the minimal set of generics testcase testbenches must provide.
+   - `ELF_FILE`: The complete **absolute** path to the ELF file the processor shall execute in the testcase.
+This path is passed into the testbench entity via its `ELF_FILE` generic.

+  The optional variabes are:

+   - `[GTKW_]WAVE_FILE`: These variabes override the default wave file in a task's Makefile, set via the `[GTKW_]WAVE_FILE` varibales.
-  Finally, arguments can be passed to the simulator (Questasim / GHDL) by setting the `TESTCASE_[GHDL|VSIM]_USER_ARGS`.
+   - `[GHDL|VSIM]_USER_ARGS`: User defined arguments passed to the simulator (Questasim / GHDL).
-  This is paricularly useful for setting generics of the testbench entity.
-  More details can be found further below.
+   - `VHDL_FILES`: VHDL files that are required for the testcase (in most cases this will be the actual testbench).
+Note that here also an absolute path must be specfied.
+   - `NAME`: The default name used for the testcase is the one appended to the `RV_TESTCASES` variable.
+This name is used for as a prefix for the automatically generated makefile targets and is also passed to the testbench via its `TESTCASE_NAME` generic.
+Explictly setting the `NAME` variables overrides this default value.

-- Actual source files.
-For the assembly test cases this is usually a single file `TESTCASE.S`, for C it might be multiple C files.
+- Actual source files: For an assembly test case this must be a single file (e.g., `mytestcase.S`).
+For C programs multiple (source and header) files can be used (e.g., `mytestcase.c` and `mytestcase.h`).

 - Optional: A VHDL file containing a particular testbench for this testcase (e.g., `TESTCASE_tb.vhd`).
-  More details on such testbenches can be found below.
+  More details on the actual testbenches can be found below.

 Examples on which you can base your testcases can be found in [send_uart](testcases/asm/send_uart) and [uart_loopback](testcases/c/uart_loopback).

-Each testcase adhering to the above structure results in the creation of respective Make targets that can then be used to test your various RV implementations.
+Each testcase adhering to the structure decribed above, results in the creation of a set of Make targets that can then be used to test your various RV implementations.
-In particular, the following targets will be created:
+In particular, the following targets will be created (`NAME` refers to the name choosen for the testcase):

-- `TESTCASE_NAME_info`: Dumps information about the testcase like its name, the target elf, used testbench etc.
+- `NAME_info`: Dumps information about the testcase like its name, the target elf, used testbench etc.
-- `TESTCASE_NAME_[g]sim`: Runs a simulation using GHDL / QuestaSim for the respective testcase in headless mode.
+- `NAME_[g]sim`: Runs a simulation using GHDL / QuestaSim for the respective testcase in headless mode.
-- `TESTCASE_NAME_[g]sim_gui`: Runs a simulation using GHDL / QuestaSim for the respective testcase and opens the waveform viewer.
+- `NAME_[g]sim_gui`: Runs a simulation using GHDL / QuestaSim for the respective testcase and opens the waveform viewer.

-Furthermore, the [`Makefile`](Makefile) targets `rvall_[g]sim` are provided that run **all** testcases and grep for reports of "PASSED" / "FAILED".
+Furthermore, the Makefile targets `rvall_[g]sim` are provided that run **all** testcases and grep for reports of "PASSED" / "FAILED".
 You can use this for simple regression testing.

-As mentioned above, each testcase can have a dedicated testbench.
+As mentioned above, each testcase has a dedicated testbench.
 However, such testbenches cannot be arbitrary but must provide at least two generics:

 - `TESTCASE_NAME` of type string